 The Music Man follows con man Harold Hill, who poses as a musician and hatches a plot to sell gullible musical instruments and uniforms to townsfolk in the Midwest with the promise to train them and turn them into credible bands.
 His intentions, however, are to skip town before he gives a single music lesson.
 Marian, a local librarian and piano teacher, sees right through him and threatens to out him... until the two end up falling in love, of course.

-Sutton Foster On Stage - Theater Credits, Bio and Tickets
+Sutton Foster On Stage - Theatre Credits, Bio and Tickets

 Sutton Lenore Foster was born on March 18, 1975 in Statesboro, Georgia.
 She is a two-time Tony Award-winning Broadway actor, also known for her television role as Liza Miller on TV Land’s Younger.